 Vegan living means:

-Making choices that do not harm or exploit other species such as eating an animal-free diet; purchasing clothing, cosmetics and other products not made from other animals; and supporting activities that promote the well-being of non-human animals and the health of our planet
+Making choices that do not harm or exploit other species such as eating an animal-free diet; purchasing clothing, toiletries, cosmetics, and other products not made from other animals; and supporting activities that do not exploit them.

-While more people than ever are taking small strides to protect our planet, many don’t understand the devastating impact animal exploitation has on the environment.
-By living vegan, you’re helping restore and replenish polluted oceans, rivers, forests and other habitats, as well as cleaning the air we breathe.
+While some people are taking small strides to protect our planet, many don’t understand the devastating impact that exploiting other animals for human food has on our environment.
+By living vegan, you’re helping restore and replenish polluted oceans, rivers, forests and other wildlife habitats, as well as cleaning the air we breathe.

 The Top 5 Tips for Going and Staying Vegan